 The forest transforms after sundown.
 Night walks are conducted by a spotlight, and are more than worthwhile.
 Some of the nocturnal creatures you might encounter are bushpig, genet, and civet.
 Hammer-headed fruit bats can be seen in flight.
 Rare sightings of potto and tree pangolin have been recorded and a real Kakamega special is the giant otter shrew.
 There are lots of interesting insects as well, including the super-sized goliath beetle.

 Kakamega Forest can be visited throughout the year, but heavy rains might interfere with hiking trips.
 The driest months are from December to February.
 The heaviest rain is in April and May, so these months are less ideal.

 Kakamega Forest is an eastern extension of the great Congo Basin rainforest.
 It is one of Africa’s most famous birding forests, and it supports over 80 species on the eastern limit of their range from central and West Africa.
 Examples of this are the spectacular great blue turaco and the colorful blue-headed bee-eater.
-More than 350 bird species have been recorded, 36 of which are endemic to the forest and can only be found here.
+More than 350 bird species recorded, 36 of which are endemic to the forest and found here.

 Many birders find Kakamega Forest a bird-watchers paradise that is productive all year.
 Unusual forest species are often permanent inhabitants and can be seen at any time.
 Migratory birds swoop into the forest from November to April.
 There is a lot of rain throughout the year, but April and May are the wettest months, and travel at that time can be more challenging.